quantide/qtraining/README.md

 ## Note

-Although you are working on a single project to build a course, Rstudio "Git" tab or `git status` on the terminal, shows the files to be added to commit and pushed of all folders of `qtraining` repository.
+Although you are working on a single project to build a course, Rstudio "Git" tab or `git status` on the terminal, shows the files to be added to commit of all folders of `qtraining` repository.
 The same when you do the pull, you will pull the committed changes of all folders of `qtraining` repository and not that of the single project (course folder) you are working to.

 # Bookdown